Energy in Cyprus: Net metering

 In 2011 the Cypriot Energy Regulatory Authority (CERA) announced a number of steps aimed at facilitating development of photovoltaics in Cyprus.
 Among them is the large-scale application of net metering.
 CERA aims to reduce electricity prices for the households where net metering is applied, via fuel saving and carbon dioxide reduction.
 Cyprus introduced net metering as pilot program in 2012.
 The program concerns selected governmental buildings and a few communities only.
 Its goal was to gain significant experience and knowledge on how to run the electricity grid using net metering.

 The University of Cyprus announced plans for a second 10 to 13 MW solar park in 2013 and that it will lead a €1.3 million research program into the adoption of net metering across the European Union.
 The UoC will also lead an EU-funded European research program on promoting net metering policies.
 The university has signed a memorandum of co-operation with the Bishopric of Tamasos and Orini of the Church of Cyprus, to develop a photovoltaic park in the Cypriot capital of Nicosia.

+Curtailment

+The solar grid in Cyprus experiences high amounts of curtailment, with 29% in 2024 and approaching 46% in 2025, amounting to 306 GWh of solar energy discarded.